The Report

 Albertans will decide whether or not to move forward with a provincial pension plan.

 Public consultations are currently paused while the province waits for more information from the chief actuary of Canada on how much Alberta would be owed should it withdraw from the Canada Pension Plan.
 However, in the fall of 2023, an engagement panel spoke with and collected questions and comments about a proposed provincial pension plan from more than 76,000 Albertans who participated in five telephone town hall sessions.
 The panel also received feedback from more than 94,000 Albertans who completed an online survey.
+More than 720 workbooks were also submitted to the panel.
 Feedback from Albertans, employers, and stakeholders will determine if an APP should go to a referendum.

 Albertans will decide if we change plans